Christmas Will Never Be the Same

 Marcello stepped in to correct Charlie and said, “He prefers to go by the new name, ‘S-to-the-P-and-the-cookie-clobbering-delivery-express-systems, incorporated. “

 “Come on Holmes, we shortened it for you to SPCCDES, Inc.”

 “How do you even pronounce that?”
-Charlie asked with another impossible question.
+Charlie asked another impossible question.

 “Charlie, it will grow on you.
 Get with the program.
 You are old and dumb.
 This is the new hot.”
-Marcello explained to the confused foreman.
+Marcello explained to his confused foreman.

 Poor Charlie watched the elves scurry along loading the sleigh when he noticed all the battered and wind-blown packages.

 “The packages are torn.
 And is that an iPhone?”

 “Yeah, we didn’t have enough time to re-wrap or repair things, so we are giving gift certificates and rename our iPhone inventory “The iPhone Builders Edition”.
 We give you the pieces and you build your own iPhone.
 It’s educational.”

 “Fathers can’t put together a bicycle and we are giving them smart phones in pieces?”
 Charlie exclaimed.